raspofabs/pessimal-pub/README.md

 to each as a sequence of tagged steps so people can see the changes and the impact.

+# Notes

+During the creation of the base project, I had a revelation about OO design.
+In case I have more, I'm going to keep notes in [NOTES.md] in case I have other thoughts inspired by the process of creation.

 # Todo list

 - Finish making the base game